cs3org/OCM-API/README.md

 The Invite Receiver OCM Server SHOULD apply its own policies for trusting the Invite Sender OCM Server before making the Invite Acceptance Request.

+Since the Invite Flow does not require either Party to type or remember the `userId`, this string does not need to be human-memorable.
+Even if the Invite Receiver has a memorable username at the Invite Receiver OCM Server, this `userId` that forms part of their OCM Address does not need to match it.

+Also, a different `userId` could be given out to each contact, to avoid correlation of identities.

 ##### Invite Acceptance Response Details
 The Invite Acceptance Response SHOULD be a HTTP response:
 * in response to the Invite Acceptance Request